What is this course about?

 How will Math 104 benefit students, as opposed to the current pathway?

-Students pursuing a major that does not require calculus are sometimes stymied by the algebra prerequisite to enter GEP courses.
-This new pathway will specifically serve students who place into developmental math, but do not need any calculus for their major.
+Students pursuing a major that does not require calculus are sometimes hindered by the algebra prerequisite to enter GEP courses.
+This new pathway will specifically serve students who place into developmental math, but don’t need any calculus for their major.

 Is Math 104 a new GEP?